marijnh/Eloquent-JavaScript/06_object.md

 superclass' constructor through the `super` keyword.
 This is necessary because if this new object is to behave (roughly) like a `Matrix`, it is going to need the instance properties that matrices have.
-In order to ensure the matrix is symmetrical, the constructor doesn't pass the `content` function to the superclass' constructor, but has its own loop, which initializes only the part below the diagonal and relies on the `set` method to copy those values to the other half.
+In order to ensure the matrix is symmetrical, the constructor wraps the `content` method to swap the coordinates for values below the diagonal.

 The `set` method again uses `super`, but this time not to call the constructor, but to call a specific method from the superclass' set of methods.
 We are redefining `set`, but do want to use the original behavior.
 Because `this.set` refers to the _new_ `set` method, calling that wouldn't work.
-Inside class methods, `super` provides a way to call methods as they were defined by the superclass.
+Inside class methods, `super` provides a way to call methods as they were defined in the superclass.

 Inheritance allows us to build slightly different data types from existing data types with relatively little work.
 It is a fundamental